Ojugbelu Arere: Early life

 Ojugbelu Arere was born in Ile-Ife, Osun State, South-Western Nigeria, in 1070 AD.
-He was the first Olowo of Owo Kingdom, reigning from 1019 to 1070, before his son, Olowo Ajagbusi Ekun, succeeded him on the throne.
+He was the first Olowo of Owo Kingdom, reigning from 1019 to 1070, before his son, Olowo Imadẹ, succeeded him on the throne.

 Death and succession

 Ojugbelu Arere died in 1105 AD.
 He succeeded his father, Ojugbelu Arere (first Olowo of Owo).

 History

 Ojugbelu was a son of Oduduwa, the ancestor of Yoruba race whose origin could be traced to Ile Ife, the home of the Yoruba people.
 Due to his kind gesture and intrigue characters, he was accompanied to Owo by 12 Ighare Iloros who later settled at iloro quarters of Owo.

 When he came to Owo from Ile Ife, he settled on top of a hill known as Okitisegbo, a dominant feature of the city of Owo.